-The branch organic chemistry deals with the compounds of carbon.
-Carbon is just one element in the list of over a hundred elements in the periodic table.
+The branch of organic chemistry deals with the compounds of carbon.
+Carbon has a valency of 4 and is just one element in the list of over a hundred elements in the periodic table.
 Due to the specific properties of the element, Carbon has established its importance among the other elements.
 The properties which make carbon so important are:

 - Size of a carbon atom

 Although there is no specific definition, the compounds in solid, liquid or gaseous state which contain covalently bonded carbon atoms in their molecules are known as organic compounds.
 Let us see how the tetravalent nature of carbon affects carbon compounds.

 Hybridization is the concept of combining atomic orbitals to make new hybrid orbitals appropriate to represent their properties of bonding.
 Hybridized orbitals are helpful in describing the shape of molecular orbitals apart from being a major part of valence bond theory.

 The name hybrid applies to the atomic orbitals that contribute to the hybridization.
 For example, in methane whose chemical formula is CH4, a set of sp3 orbitals develops by combining one s-orbital and three p-orbitals on the carbon atom.
 These orbitals direct towards the four hydrogen atoms placed at the vertices of a regular tetrahedron.